 This is something that HTTP/2 will address.
 Instead of requesting and receiving each resource one at a time (or in small batches), HTTP/2 will operate in such a way that information can be simultaneously requested and received, looking something like this:

 To go back to our analogy, we’re now placing an order for all our items at once, and they’re all being delivered at once.
 A much more efficient system and – crucially – much faster.

 So what does all this mean?

-There’s a number of key implications that result from utilizing HTTP/2.
+There’s a number of key implications that result from utilising HTTP/2.
 Firstly, massively reduced ‘down time’.
 Because requests are being sent and received in tandem with one another, there’s no such thing as downtime because there’s always something that the server or browser could be doing to load the page.

 Another issue that inhibits a lot of sites currently is the number of resources that block any other activity until they have finished downloading.
 For example, if you have a 2mb image at the top of your page, this could take ages to download and nothing else will get going until it’s done.
 This becomes a thing of the past with HTTP/2.

 The biggest benefit for SEOs is load speed.
 Google has made it quite clear that speed is a factor in its ranking algorithm and with the recent rapid growth of mobile search, this is bound to be a more influential factor than it was back in 2010 (the date of the official announcement).
 It has developed its own PageSpeed Insights tool and Google Analytics site speed report to give webmasters the information they need to improve load time performance.
 If webmasters can make their content load quickly (and therefore encourage users to remain on the page) then they will start to reap the rewards in terms of organic rankings.